open-mmlab/mmdetection3d/docs/en/user_guides/config.md

 For all configs under the same folder, it is recommended to have only **one** _primitive_ config.
 All other configs should inherit from the _primitive_ config.
 In this way, the maximum of inheritance level is 3.

 For easy understanding, we recommend contributors to inherit from exiting methods.
-For example, if some modification is made based on PointPillars, user may first inherit the basic PointPillars structure by specifying `_base_ = ../pointpillars/pointpillars_hv_fpn_sbn-all_8xb4_2x_nus-3d.py`, then modify the necessary fields in the config files.
+For example, if some modification is made based on PointPillars, user may first inherit the basic PointPillars structure by specifying `_base_ = ../pointpillars/pointpillars_hv_fpn_sbn-all_8xb4_2x_nus-3d.py`, and then modify the necessary fields in the config files.

 If you are building an entirely new method that does not share the structure with any of the existing methods, you may create a folder `xxx_rcnn` under `configs`,